jundalisay/sp/content/en/superphysics/principles/chapter-01b.md

 The materialist mirrors the qualities of the Negative Force as being forceful, rigid, static, and selfish.

+This is because:
-This is beceause the main duty of the Negative is to divide and isolate in order to focus perceptions into a single point of Existence that preserves **itself**, just as the Positive is subtle, expansive, dynamic, unifying, and all-embracing to spread perception to all of Existence to preserve **all**.
+- the main duty of the Negative is to divide and isolate in order to focus perceptions into a single point of Existence that preserves **itself**
+- the main duty of the Positive is to spread perception to all of Existence to preserve **all**.
+  - This is why the Positive is subtle, expansive, dynamic, unifying, and all-embracing.
 This will be explained in Chapter 3.

 In other words:
 - materialists are selfish and specialization or thinking in silos
 - the spiritual are selfless and holistic thinking or interdisciplinary

-This materialist selfishness is echoed by Ayn Rand, the Objectivist:
+This materialist selfishness is echoed by Ayn Rand, the Objectivist, Charles Darwin, and John Stuart Mill:

 {{< q a="Ayn Rand" c="Critique of Political Economy, Preface" >}}
 Objectivist ethics proudly advocates and upholds rational selfishness.
 Rational selfishness is made up of the values required for human survival.
+{{< /q >}}

+{{< q a="Charles Darwin" c="On the Origin of Species" >}}
+The differences between genera are caused by the struggle for life.
+All variations are for self-preservation.
+These will generally be inherited by its offspring.
+{{< /q >}}

+{{< q a="John Stuart Mill" c="Utilitarianism" >}}
+According to the Greatest Happiness Principle, the ultimate end is an existence exempt from pain, and as rich in enjoyments, both in quantity and quality.
 {{< /q >}}